 To clone a report, click View beside it in its listing.
 Click Clone at the top of the report window:

-Modify the report as desired and click Create.
+Modify the clone as desired and click Create.